gongbyung/ai-ethics-prototypes/respect-cfpb/README.md

 # Who’s Guarding the Consumers?
-**Part of:** *AI Ethics Prototypes — Walking the Walk*

 **Author:** Alex Kim & Patrick Abousleiman

 ---

 ### Goal
-Detect and interpret potential **consumer harm patterns** in financial services using the **Consumer Financial Protection Bureau (CFPB)** complaint database.
+Build an NLP pipeline that detects potential consumer harm in financial services using the CFPB Complaint Database.

-This project develops a **proof-of-concept NLP pipeline** that combines public complaint narratives, natural language embeddings, and ethical reasoning to identify emerging risks and systemic issues.

-It’s not about replacing the regulator.
-It’s about **scaling its awareness** — listening to consumers when institutions stop listening.
+We classify complaint narratives into risky vs. non-risky outcomes using company relief responses (monetary or non-monetary) as a proxy label.

+This project is a proof-of-concept exploring whether modern NLP methods can serve as a risk radar in an environment where regulatory supervision has weakened.

 ---

 ## Why This Matters

-The CFPB’s complaint data is one of the richest public signals of financial stress — millions of firsthand accounts of people losing access, losing money, or losing trust.

-But as the Bureau’s active supervision has slowed, those signals risk being lost in the noise.

-This project acts as a **risk radar** for the modern financial system:
-It doesn’t prove intent.
-It surfaces **where to look before the next scandal breaks**.
+CFPB complaints are one of the most detailed public signals of consumer harm.
+But with the CFPB’s supervisory slowdown, millions of narratives risk becoming unread early warnings.

+This project does not replace regulation.
+Can NLP surface emerging risk patterns before the next consumer-harm event?

 ---